John Wayne in Utah

 Several scenes of John Wayne's "The Conqueror" wer shot near Harrisburg, Utah.

-They also shot at the bench near Harrisburg, 12 miles north of town, which had then been a ghost town for sixty years.
-The plains there became the setting for the climactic battle between Mongols and Tartars, filmed over a six-day period.
+The Conqueror movie company also shot at the bench near Harrisburg, 12 miles north of town, which had then been a ghost town for sixty years.
+The plains there became the setting for the climactic battle between John Wayne's Mongols and Tartars, filmed over a six-day period.
 They also directed the Technicolor cameras to Warner Valley, 15 miles from St.George.

 John Wayne made "In Old Oklahoma" (aka "War of the Wildcats") near Kanab, Utah.